Everything She Wants: Chart performance

-Upon release in the U.K. on 3 December 1984, "Last Christmas" took the majority of the attention and airplay as it was appropriate in early December as Christmas approached.
+Upon release in the UK, "Last Christmas" took the majority of the attention and airplay as it was appropriate in early December as Christmas approached.
 However, the presence of an equally-billed flip-side meant that radio stations had something else to play once "Last Christmas" had lost its seasonal topicality.

-"Do They Know It's Christmas?" by the Band Aid project, in which George Michael participated, prevented the double A-side from reaching number one in the UK Singles Chart (although in the process it became the biggest-selling record not to get to number one).
-In the USA, however, "Everything She Wants" did reach number one on the Billboard Hot 100 after being released in February 1985 accompanied by a music video.
+"Do They Know It's Christmas?" by the Band Aid project, in which George Michael participated, prevented the double A-side from reaching number one in the UK singles chart (although in the process it became the biggest-selling record not to get to number one).
+In the US, however, "Everything She Wants" did reach number one on the Billboard Hot 100 after being released in February 1985 accompanied by a music video.

-The single reached No. 1 in May of that year, becoming the third consecutive chart-topping single from 1984's Make It Big album.
+The single reached No. 1 in May of that year, becoming the third consecutive chart-topping single from the Make It Big album.

+Critical reception

+Reviewing the "Everything She Wants" single, Cash Box wrote that the song is a "probing R&B cut" that is "perfect dance floor material."
+In her review for AllMusic, Amy Hanson described the song as "another glimpse of R&B driven, synth swept dance grooves" which brings in "elements of classic blue-eyed soul."
+Tom Breihan of Stereogum described "Everything She Wants" as "an anguished, panicked, panting lament about not wanting to have a family."

+In 2021, "Everything She Wants" was included on The Guardians list of Michael's 30 greatest songs.
+Ranking the song third, reviewer Alexis Petridis stated, "If you turned over 'Last Christmas', you found Wham!'s greatest song, evidence of George Michael's rapid development as a songwriter."
+He described the song as "six and half minutes of lyrical misery [...] set to sublime synth-funk that has somehow never seemed to date."